Cosmological Black hole Candidates: A Detailed Analysis of McVittie, Culetu, Sultana-Dyer, and Glass-Mashhoon Spacetimes: Introduction

 Cosmological black holes (BHs) \cite{Novikov1967},\cite{hawking1971} are crucial for understanding the interplay between BH physics and cosmology.
 While isolated BHs are traditionally described by stationary and asymptotically flat metrics \cite{stationary BH1},\cite{stationary BH2},\cite{stationary BH3},\cite{hawking1973}, embedded BHs in expanding universes require a more dynamic framework \cite{Faraoni}.
 These solutions demonstrate the effects of the cosmic expansion on both the BH horizon and the energy conditions (ECs) of the BH source.

-This paper examines a dynamical BH \cite{Hayward},\cite{Ashtekar Krishnan 2004} on the basis of the existence of a future outer trapping horizon (FOTH), according to the Hayward's terminology \cite{Hayward}.
-Our motivation for adopting Hayward's terminology is the compatibility of the concept of the FOTH with the general laws governing dynamical BHs.
+This paper investigates candidates for cosmological BHs within Hayward’s quasi-local framework.\cite{Hayward} In our approach, a cosmological BH is understood as a dynamical BH \cite{Hayward},\cite{Ashtekar Krishnan 2004} embedded in an expanding universe \footnote{typically matter dominated}.
+Quasi-locally, the dynamical BH is characterized by the presence of a future outer trapping horizon (FOTH), while the cosmological expansion is associated with a cosmological trapping horizon which, in expanding backgrounds, is usually of past type (typically a past inner trapping horizon, PITH).
+The motivation for adopting Hayward's terminology is the compatibility of the concept of the FOTH with the general laws governing dynamical BHs.
 This type of horizon is a three-dimensional spacelike or null hypersurface foliated by outer marginally trapped surfaces (MTSs) and provides a suitable candidate for defining an evolving horizon in the context of dynamical BHs.
 FOTHs possess cross-sections with non-decreasing area.
 This behavior corresponds to a generalized version of the "second law of thermodynamics" for dynamical BHs.
 Furthermore, variations in the area along the FOTH are determined by the "trapping gravity" which is a generalization of surface gravity to spacetimes lacking a timelike Killing vector field, as well as by the energy flux.
 These concepts provide a local formulation of the "first law of thermodynamics" of evolving horizons.
-Finally, the total trapping gravity associated with a compact outer MTS admits an upper bound, which serves as an analogue of the "zeroth law of thermodynamics" for dynamical BHs.\cite{stationary BH1},\cite{stationary BH3},\cite{Faraoni},\cite{Hayward 1998},\cite{Hayward 2004}
+Finally, the total trapping gravity associated with a compact outer MTS admits an upper bound, which serves as an analogue of the "zeroth law of thermodynamics" for dynamical BHs.\cite{stationary BH1},\cite{stationary BH3},\cite{Faraoni},\cite{Hayward 1998},\cite{Hayward 2004} Another key motivation is the effort to define a notion of a dynamical BH in situations where an event horizon may not exist.
+An event horizon is a non-local concept that requires the tracing of future-directed null geodesics to future null infinity, and thus, determining the global causal structure of spacetime.
+This is generally not feasible in dynamical spacetimes.\cite{stationary BH1},\cite{stationary BH3},\cite{Hayward 2006} Accordingly, the concept of a dynamical BH and its associated laws, independent of the event horizon, necessitates introducing the local notion of a trapping horizon (TH), which is accessible to physical observers.